jeromelim/OpenAI_gym_Pong/README.md

 #### Environment:

+Two games from OpenAI Atari environment were used to demonstrate Genetic Algorithms.
+The two games are Pong-v0 and Cartpole-v0.

+Cartpole:

+> A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
+The pendulum starts upright, and the goal is to prevent it from falling over by increasing and reducing the cart's velocity.(https://github.com/openai/gym/wiki/CartPole-v0)

+Pong:
 > In the game of Pong, the policy could take the pixels of the screen and compute the probability of moving the player’s paddle Up or Down.(https://blog.openai.com/evolution-strategies/)

 #### Action:

+For Pong-v0:

 Action 0 & 1 makes the racket stay

 Action 2 & 4 makes the racket go up

 Action 3 & 5 makes the racket go down

+For Cartpole:
+Action 0 & 1 makes the cart go left and right

 ## Genetic Algorithms